Warehouse Packing: Automation and Algorithms for an Optimized Packing Process

 Insufficient Details

-Product details like weight and fragility are important for a packer to know as it determines which kind of packaging material should be used to prevent the item from breaking.
 When these details are not passed on efficiently from the picking stage or the product itself doesn’t have any directions specifying how to pack it, the final product might turn out to be unsecured and susceptible to breakage while shipping.
 Warehouses end up incurring reverse logistics cost for such packages.

-Different types of Warehouse Automation
+Types of Warehouse Packing Automation

 Robotic Packing

-Robotic case packers can replace humans and less reliable mechanical case packers to efficiently pack cases.
 Tools like a custom End of Arm Tool can pick single or multiple items at once and pack them into single or multiple cases as per requirement.
 The flexibility of the End of Arm Tool allows the robot to pick items of various shapes and sizes easily.

 These robots reduce labor costs, maintenance costs, increase packing efficiency, improve safety, and their minimal footprint optimizes floor space as well.
 Robotic packing solutions tend to be more reliable than manual counterparts and can speed up the packing process instantly while maintaining efficiency.